RSDKModding/RSDK-Modding-Wiki/docs/Guides/RSDKv5/Decompilation/Building.md

 The RSDKv5 and Sonic Mania decompilations use [CMake](https://cmake.org/), a versatile building system that supports many different compilers and platforms.

-!!! note
+## Read before proceeding

 This guide requires basic knowledge of how to use the appropriate terminal for your OS, such as Command Prompt for Windows.
-If you aren't familiar with opening terminals in specific directories, look up a tutorial online.
+If you aren't familiar with doing basic actions with terminals, such as opening one in specific directories, look up a tutorial online.

+In addition, refer to these warnings depending on the platform you are compiling for:

+=== "Windows"

+    !!! warning
+        Make sure to use Command Prompt when typing commands instead of PowerShell, as PowerShell is known to cause issues.

+=== "Linux"

+    !!! warning "Notice for Steam Deck users"
+        Due to how SteamOS handles packages, building the decompilation on the Steam Deck is highly difficult and not recommended.
+Instead, consider building it on another Arch Linux device and using that build on the Steam Deck.

+=== "Nintendo Switch"

+    TODO

+=== "Android"

+    TODO

 ## Get the source code
 In order to clone the repository, you need to install Git, which you can get [here](https://git-scm.com/downloads).